-The pyramid movement, performance and skill are the optimum performance pyramid for all around holistic strength.
-If the client has demonstrated appropriate or optimal functional movement through a range of motion using body control and movement awareness, uses well-coordinated linking movements or kinetic linking, and average or optimal amount of sport specific or activity specific skill then holistic strength has been achieved.
+Movement, performance, and skill make up the optimum performance pyramid for all-around holistic strength.
+In application, holistic strength is achieved when you have demonstrated appropriate or optimal functional movement through a range of motion using a) body control and movement awareness; b) well-coordinated linking movements or kinetic linking; and, c) using an average or optimal amount of sport-specific or activity-specific skills.

 For an appointment, Clinton can be reached at (210) 901-0497.
 CALL NOW!